avd2131/nonogen/README.md

 A --> STRING | INTEGER

 ### Code Generation
-This stage processes the AST from the syntactic analysis phase and outputs another high level language that will be run on some target platform.
-Specifically first, my algorithm processes the AST from the previous stage and extracts the required game specifications.
-Then my compiler passes this information to a pipeline that further executes the generated code to produce an interactive game, which will open in a new window.
+This stage processes the parsed structure of the program from the syntactic analysis phase and outputs another high level language (Python code).
+I developed a pipeline to further execute the generated code to produce the expected output of my program.

 ## Executing Compiler
 Use the shell script compile.sh to execute the compiler.
 Please make sure the system has Python3.